Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 1905 Gibson, Alex - From Scotland.

-1900 Gill, Willie - Died 1951 – Born in 1863.
+1900 Gill, Willie - From Ashmount, Kill, Enfield, Co.
+Meath, Ireland.
+Died 1951 – Born in 1863.
 Brother of Emma and Jennie.
 Appeared to have been the oldest of the workers in the band of FIRST workers.
 Willie was a wealthy landowner, or stood to inherit it, and his going into the work in 1900 made quite an impact on his community.
 He was the elder worker in the British Isles from 1914 until his death, aged 88.

 1905 Gillespie, Harry - labored in Scotland.
 Left work and settled near Clones; had a grocery business.

-1899 Givan, Alex (also misspelled Given/Givern) After John Long and William Irvine, Tom Turner and Alex Given were the very first two men to commit to the work full time.
+1899 Givan, Alex (also misspelled Given/Givern/Girvan) After John Long and William Irvine, Tom Turner and Alex Given were the very first two men to commit to the work full time.
 Born in Slane, Co.
-Meath, Ireland on March 12, 1874 - died in Glasgow, Scotland on May 28, 1948, aged 74.
-Labored in USA in Kentucky, New York, Ohio, West Virginia; also in Ireland.
+Meath, Ireland on March 12, 1874; died/buried in Glasgow, Scotland on May 28, 1948, aged 74.
+Came to US in 1911; labored in USA in Kentucky, New York, Ohio, West Virginia; also in Ireland.

 1902 Glenn, Charles (Charlie) - From Scotland.
 Started in the work in 1902; came to USA in 1904 and was in the work at least until 1907.